-In the U.S., you can apply for/renew a passport or a national ID card at the Embassy of Sweden in Washington DC, or at the Consulate General in New York, or on certain dates through the mobile passport station elsewhere in the U.S.
+In the U.S., you can apply for/renew a passport or a national ID card at the Embassy of Sweden in Washington DC, or at the Consulate General in New York.

 Please note that a verification of Swedish citizenship is conducted every time you apply for a passport.
 The instructions on this website apply regardless if you apply for a passport for the first time of if you are renewing an existing passport.

 Book Well in Advance

 We recommend that you apply for/renew a passport/national ID-card well in advance, before it expires or you need to travel.
 Many countries require 3 or 6 months validity of passports for entry.
 Please note that appointments can normally be made up to 2 months in advance.